ucan-wg/spec/README.md

 Note that if an instance cannot dereference a CID at runtime, the UCAN MUST fail validation.
 This is consistent with the [constructive semantics] of UCAN.

+## 4.1 Content Identifiers

+A UCAN token SHOULD be referenced as a [base32] [CIDv1].
+[BLAKE3] is the RECOMMENDED hash algorithm.
+The [DAG-CBOR] codec MUST be supported, and [DAG-JSON] support is RECOMMENDED.

+The resolution of these addresses is left to the implementation and end-user, and MAY (non-exclusively) include the following: local store, a distributed hash table (DHT), gossip network, or RESTful service.

 # 5. Implementation Recommendations

 ## 5.1 Delegation Store